 The Academic Dean shall present in writing a detailed summary of the committee's recommendation(s) to the faculty member, the department chairperson, and the President.
 The President will communicate his or her decision regarding this review to the FAC through the Academic Dean.
 The President of the College makes the final decisions about positive and negative second and fourth year reviews, and about negative tenure and promotion reviews, reporting these decisions to the Board of Trustees.
 The President's positive decisions about tenure and promotion are presented as recommendations to the Board of Trustees who make the final decision.
 The President provides reasons in writing for positive and negative final decisions through the Academic Dean to faculty members under review.

+The Academic Dean will provide the faculty member under review and the department chairperson the letter(s) from the FAC and Academic Dean, along with a summary of the decisions of the President and Board of Trustees (if applicable).
+A faculty member who wants clarification of the letter may request a meeting with the Academic Dean and a member of FAC.
+A faculty member who receives a positive review but who disagrees with specific information in the letter(s) may submit a rebuttal letter to the Dean.
+Both the letter(s) and the faculty member’s rebuttal (if applicable) will be kept in the faculty member’s personnel file and will be examined in subsequent reviews.

 A faculty member who is denied reappointment, promotion or tenure, or who receives a negative review, may invoke the College's Appeals Process set forth in section 2.610.

+2.321 Tenure Decisions

+Tenure is granted by action of the Board of Trustees, subsequent to the completion of the College's formal review process.
+In all cases where the FAC, the Academic Dean, and the President have recommended in favor of granting tenure, the President will ask the Board to approve tenure.
+When differences of opinion exist, the President will meet with the FAC and the Academic Dean to try to resolve them.
+If unresolved differences remain and the President's recommendation is affirmative, the President, the Academic Dean, and a representative from the FAC should convey to the Board of Trustees the nature of the unresolved differences, along with the President's recommendation to grant tenure.
+In cases where the President recommends against granting tenure, the Board will be informed of the issues and judgments formed throughout the review process and of the negative recommendation, but the Board only takes action if the Appeals Process is invoked.

+Immediately following the decision of the Board of Trustees, the President shall inform the faculty member in writing of the decision to grant or withhold tenure.
+A faculty member who is denied reappointment with tenure may invoke the College's Appeals Process set forth in section 2.610 (“Appeals for Review, Tenure, and Promotion; see also 2.400 “Tenure).
+FACULTY MEMBERS WHO ARE NOT GRANTED TENURE WILL BE GRANTED A ONE YEAR TERMINAL APPOINTMENT.

 2.340 Review Criteria